nuree-cit/linux-assignment1/README.md

 > If it is in **pending**, wait until it is valid.
 It typically takes less than an hour from the uploading.

 ### 1. Find your SSH key ID
-You need your SSH key ID to create a droplet.
+You need your SSH key ID to create a Droplet.

 Open Arch Linux and then type and run commands below.
 ```bash